Waiyankyawbelu/P4-Project/L3_forwarding/README.md

 # P4 - L3_Forwarding
 ## Introduction

 In this use case, we aim to create simple layer 3 network forwarding, essentially turning our hypothetical "switch" into a basic router with minimal capabilities.
-The followin figure shows the network topology for ``L3 Forwarding`` use case.
+The following figure shows the network topology for ``L3 Forwarding`` use case.

 <p align="center">